Anyone with an interest in crypto will be aware of the major Bitcoin forks. But did you know that Bitcoin has been forked more than 100 times?

 Blocks Decoded does not offer financial advice.
 If you want to invest in any of the little-known Bitcoin forks we’ve discussed, do your own research before parting with your cash.

-And if you would like to learn about some of the more mainstream Bitcoin forks, make sure you read our article on the Bitcoin forks you need to know about.
+If you would like to learn about some of the more mainstream Bitcoin forks, make sure you read our article on the Bitcoin forks you need to know about.
+Don’t forget to consider the hash rate of any forks you’re interested in first.